13

 Without another thought, I headed to the address Maa had sent.

-The phone buzzed against the edge of my cubicle desk, slicing through the soft hum of fluorescent lights and distant typing.
-I stared at it for a moment, unmoving, half-hoping it would stop on its own.
-It didn’t.
+The phone buzzed against the edge of my cubicle desk, slicing through the soft hum of distant typing.

 "Hmm?"